-- NMC enables filtering by HCC categories but not by specific HCC codes. - By default, all HCC groups are enabled for all users. - Although some of the NMC user interface elements refer to speech recognition, HCC filters do not require a speech recognition license.
+- The Centers for Medicare and Medicaid Services group thousands of HCC codes into 79 HCC categories.
+NMC enables filtering by HCC category but not by the specific HCC codes. - By default, all HCC categories are enabled for all users. - Although some of the NMC user interface elements refer to speech recognition, HCC filters do not require a speech recognition license.